 Recommended Features:

-- Laser targeting for accuracy
+- Laser targeting for pinpoint accuracy

 Brands to Consider: